CaiTom/blockchain-selective-disclosure/README.md

 We created a demo dApp so you can interact and test the smart contracts in a visual environment rather than hacking console scripts.

-In the launch a demo server:
+In this directory where there's package.json, launch a demo server:

     npm run dev

+Then go to [http://localhost:9000/] and you will see the website.

 and uses [truffle](https://github.com/trufflesuite/truffle) as the Ethereum smart contract development framework.